Admin management

 Post-launch feedback

 Implementation went smoothly, with no major issues reported.
-Customer support teams could easily set up multiple admins, improving security and efficiency.
+Customer support teams could easily set up multiple admins, reducing security concerns and increasing efficiency around account setup and management.

 A missed opportunity